Reread your own writing - several times - for a better finished novel.

 Some people worry when they run out of inspiration in the middle of their storytelling.
 I suppose this is another form of 'writer's block' at its severest form.
 Don't worry.

 If that is the case, letting it 'stew a while' before going back to re-write an otherwise dull episode, could be just what's needed.
-Here are just a few features you might address:

-In other articles I have suggested you can 'beat' writer's block... by just writing.
-Throw caution to the wind, giving yourself the luxury of subsequently rereading it - and rewriting - at a later stage.
+Throw caution to the wind, give yourself the luxury of subsequently rereading it - and rewriting - at a later stage.

 As an aside, you probably already know that some writers begin with just a general idea of the direction they will take, without having a pre-drawn 'road map'.
 (So-called 'pantsers', as in 'writing by the seat of their pants'.)

-Others prefer to draft an outline for each chapter, from start to finish, before beginning the creative writing process proper.
+Free up your imagination.
 It's all down to personal preference and, whichever system you follow, the 'rereading your writing' approach is relevant to both.
 Furthermore, if you allow yourself the freedom, you can even branch out with sub-plot(s) and expansions of the storyline, as you see fit.

 As long as it 'works' for the paying audience.